rahulks020/Stock-Price-Analysis/README.md

 Here i am using Linear regression to predict prices on the basis of previous prices using the most fitting line  https://en.wikipedia.org/wiki/Linear_regression

-I think it is very simple method to understand.
+It is very simple method to predict stock.

+# Reqirements
+numpy
+python3
+matplotlib
+jupyter notebook